Colombia country brief

 Economic and trade policy directions

 The Santos administration pursues outward-looking, market-oriented trade and economic policies aimed at attracting foreign direct investment, maintaining macro-economic growth and stability, and improving the business environment.
-It is on track toward its goal of reducing unemployment to a single digit figure by 2014, recording 10 per cent in 2011 from an average of 14.67 per cent over the previous decade.
+Unemployment has fallen to 9.2 per cent, around five percentage points less than average of the previous decade.
 Santos has undertaken to balance the budget by 2014 and pledged to reform the labour market, address corruption and spend more on education.

-Colombia has free trade agreements with the United States, Canada, the European Union Free Trade Association, the European Union and South Korea.
+Colombia has a growing network of free trade agreements, including with the United States, Canada, the European Union and South Korea.
 Exports to China have increased by 85 per cent since 2006.
-The US-Colombia FTA will enter into force in May 2012.
+The US-Colombia FTA entered into force in May 2012.
 Pacific Alliance members are seeking to close an initial trade agreement as part of a deeper process of integration.

-The IMF forecasts Colombia’s GDP to grow 47 per cent in 2012 and 4.4 per cent in 2013.
-This follows strong growth in 2011 (5.9 per cent and 4.0 per cent respectively) driven by expansion in mining and oil production and fixed investment.
+The IMF forecasts Colombia’s real growth will be 4.1 per cent in 2013.
+This follows strong growth in 2011 and 2012 (5.9 per cent and 4.0 per cent respectively) driven by expansion in mining and oil production and fixed investment.
 Managing inflation is a policy priority against a background of sustained economic growth.
-The 2011 inflation rate of 3.4 per cent is expected to remain steady through 2012, and fall to 3.1 percent in 2013.
+The inflation rate in 2012 was 3.2 per cent, and is expected to drop to 2.2 per cent in 2013.
 This is well within the 2-4 per cent band set by the central bank of Colombia, Banco de la Republica.
 Inflationary pressures will be tempered, at least in part, by increases in production capacity off the back of strong growth in foreign investment.

 Colombia has encouraged increasing levels of foreign direct investment in recent years.
 Colombia is ranked 39 of 183 economies in World Bank indicators on ease of doing business, an improvement over the previous five years.
-According to Proexport Colombia, flows of foreign direct investment in Colombia reached US$6,914 million in 2010.
-The principal sector for investment was petroleum with US$2,861 million, followed by the mining and quarries sector with US$2,066 million.
+According to Proexport Colombia, flows of foreign direct investment in Colombia reached US$15.8 billion in 2010, more than doubling since 2010.
+The principal sectors for investment were petroleum and mining.

 Australia and Colombia have a history of working in the international community since the end of the Second World War.
 Australia and Colombia both contributed combat forces to the 17-nation United Nations Command during the Korean War (1950-53) and both work together to pursue free and fair agricultural trade through joint membership of the Cairns Group.
 We cooperate to advance climate change negotiations as members of the Cartagena Group.
 Both countries participate in the WTO Trade in Services Agreement negotiations.

 Economic and trade relationship

 Australia’s two-way travel services trade with Colombia totalled $277 million in 2012, with $269 in travel services exports from Australia, a reflection of the strong education links Australia has developed with Colombia.
-While Australia and Colombia enjoy growing commercial relations in mining, energy and education over the long term, two-way trade has been subject to recent short term fluctuations.
-Australia's two-way merchandise trade with Colombia totalled around A$79 million in 2011, a decrease of almost 10 percent since 2009.
-Australian exports to Colombia totalled A$35 million (down from A$57 million in 2009).
+While Australia and Colombia enjoy growing commercial relations in mining and energy over the long term, two-way trade in these sectors has been subject to recent short term fluctuations.
+Australia's two-way merchandise trade with Colombia totalled around $74 million in 2012, a decrease from $79 million in 2011.
+Australian exports to Colombia totalled $29 million (down from $57 million in 2009).
 Major export items included civil engineering equipment and parts and electrical equipment.
-Australia's imports from Colombia amounted to $44 million (up from A$32 million in 2009), with coffee being the main import.
+Australia's imports from Colombia amounted to $45 million (up from $32 million in 2009), with coffee being the main import.

 Australian businesses already have a major presence in Colombia with 28 companies operating in the country, particularly in the mining sector.
-For example, BHP Billiton is the single biggest foreign investor with operations in the Cerrejón Norte coal mine complex and Cerro Matoso nickel mine.
-Other key Australian companies active in Colombia include; Orica, Xstrata Coal, Ludowici, Runge, Ausproof, QBE Insurance, Qantas, Nufarm, Orica Chemicals, Sedgman Limited, Heldwell Ltd, S&A Capital Investment Bank, Australian Drilling Associates, The Sentient Group, and Redflex Traffic Systems.
+BHP Billiton is a significant foreign investor with operations in the Cerrejon Norte coal mine complex and Cerro Matoso nickel mine.
+Other key Australian companies active in Colombia include; Orica, Ludowici, Runge, Ausproof, QBE Insurance, Qantas, Nufarm and Sedgman Limited, Heldwell Ltd, S&A Capital Investment Bank, Australian Drilling Associates, The Sentient Group and Redflex Traffic Systems.

 Colombia has the largest coal reserves in Latin America and the Colombian Government is encouraging the development of coal-related infrastructure.
 In May 2013, Colombia sent a Mining Best Practice Mission to Australia and announced it would join the Extractive Industry Transparency Initiative.
 Opportunities for Australian business range from infrastructure development, concessions, mine system operation, coal washing and remote mine site catering.
 Colombia also has significant reserves of gold, silver, platinum and iron ore.

-Colombia is second only to Brazil as a source of international students to Australia from South America, with 8,803 Colombian students enrolled in Australian educational institutions (a drop of 10.9% from 2010).
+Colombia is second to Brazil as a source of international students to Australia from South America, with 10,148 Colombian students enrolled in Australian educational institutions in 2012 (an increase of 13.8 per cent from 2011).
 Australian education fairs in Colombia consistently attract thousands of interested students.
 Some universities in Australia now offer scholarships to Colombian students.
-Colombian students are also eligible for the Australia Awards scholarships offered by AusAID and received eight scholarships in 2011 for study in Australia from 2012.
+Colombian students are also eligible for the Australia Awards scholarships and received eight scholarships in 2011 for study in Australia from 2012.

 While the majority of Colombian students undertake ELICOS courses (English Language Intensive Courses for Overseas Students) in Australia, there is also a large demand for university and vocational education and training placements.

 There is significant Colombian interest in Australian agribusiness expertise.
 The agribusiness sector provides potential for technical cooperation and technology transfer, especially in the sugar cane, dairy, livestock and tropical fruit industries.
-Demand for bovine genetics offer great potential for Australian breeders of tropical cattle such as Brahman.
-In February 2008, Austrade worked closely with AQIS and the Colombian sanitary body ICA to finalise protocols allowing the importation of Australian bovine embryos have been in place since 2008.
+Demand for bovine genetics offer great potential for Australian breeders of tropical cattle such as Brahman, allowing the importation of Australian bovine embryos have been in place since 2008.

 Other commercial opportunities

 Other prospects include rail and port infrastructure, and information technology.
-Colombia has also shown interest in defence related technology through contact with a range of Australian companies.
+Colombia has also shown interest in defence-related technology through contact with a range of Australian companies.
 Colombia's tourist industry on the Atlantic Coast is experiencing growth and opportunities may exist for Australian manufactures of ferries, catamarans and leisure craft.
 There is also growing interest in Australian sports training and development and wines, with several brands now available in Colombian supermarkets and restaurants.